 Not only is formulating a written business plan an important exercise for the organizational health of your business—this document is also incredibly important in the microloan approval process.

 Compared with other small business loan products, microlenders place less emphasis on credit history.
-Because of the smaller loan amounts, microloans are seen as a “starter” loan for brand new businesses with no credit history, or even for businesses bouncing back from bankruptcy.
+Because of the smaller loan amounts, microloans are seen as a startup business loans for brand new businesses with no credit history, or even for businesses bouncing back from bankruptcy.

-Because microloans are routinely serviced to businesses no credit or poor credit, you may be asked to offer collateral or a personal guarantee in order to qualify for a microloan.
+Because microloans are routinely serviced to businesses with no credit or poor credit, you may be asked to offer collateral or a personal guarantee in order to qualify.
 In the case of collateral, the lender will have you legally guarantee some valuable personal property, such as your home, as repayment in the event that you default on your microloan payments.